 Yes, but here's an important tip.
 Don't use the language limits on the main search page.
 Do the search without a language limit first, then from your results list open the Analyze tool (not the Refine tool).
 Pull up the histogram of languages for the set, and click the Show More button to see them all.
-Choose the language(s) you want AND also the Unvavailable option, if present.
+Choose the language(s) you want AND also the Unavailable option, if present.
 Many pre-1967 CAPLUS records did not specify a language, and these show as "Unavailable" in the language field and you'll inadvertently exclude them if you choose only specific languages.
-Records with "Unavailable" language are predominantly in English.
+Records with LA=Unavailable are predominantly in English.

 Under Explore Substances, select the "Substance Identifier" option.
 Chemical nomenclature in general is very complex, and follows different sets of rules.
 CAS uses its own nomenclature rules to assign systematic names to chemical substances, and their rules have changed substantially over the years.
 The Registry database indexes the current official CA Index Name for all substances, along with any former CA Index Names and various synonyms and trade names that have been used in the literature.
-However, Registry is not a comprehensive source of chemical names and trade names available, it is not totally comprehensive.
+While Registry is the largest source of chemical names and trade names available, it is not totally comprehensive.

 It's straightforward to search by well-known common names (ex. acetic acid, cyclohexane, acetaminophen), familiar trade names (ex.
 Taxol), and common abbreviations (ex.
 MTBE).
 Searching systematic names is less reliable because of the many possible variations in a name string.
 In general, the longer the systematic name the less likely you'll find it by typing it exactly.